SCOPE OF THIS CHAPTER

 - No further action;

-- Additional support which can be provided through universal services and single service provision; early help services such as the Early Help Assessment process (see Surrey Multi-Agency Levels of Need);
+- Additional support which can be provided through universal services and single service provision; early help services such as the Early Help Assessment process - see Surrey Effective Family Resilience (Multi-Agency Levels of Need);

 - The development of a multi-agency Family Action Plan for the provision of Early Help services to promote the child's health and development;